Olé: Etymology

 The origin of the word olé is uncertain.
-A popular idea is that the word comes from "Allāh", the Arabic word for God, perhaps as "wa Ilâh" (by God), or "yāllāh" (O God).
-It was believed that the presence and power of God could be glimpsed through an exceptional performance, for example in a flamenco dance.
-It has also been argued that when Flamenco dancers chant the word in cante jondo, they were reciting the beginning of the Shahada ("la illaha illa Allah") and that they were performing a Muwashshah.
-The linguist Joan Coromines in his Diccionario crítico etimológico castellano e hispánico links "olé" to the Spanish word for "hello" hola and hala.
+A popular idea is that the word comes from Allāh, the Arabic word for God, perhaps as wa Ilâh (by God), or yāllāh (O God), which became Hispanicized into olé meaning "bravo!" and used to express an appreciation of an outstanding performance in Spanish.
+The linguist Joan Coromines in his Diccionario crítico etimológico castellano e hispánico links olé to the Spanish word for "hello" hola and hala.
 Hola has also been proposed to have come from Arabic.
 However, the suggested derivations from Arabic of both olé and hola are disputed and they are described by the Spanish Arabist Federico Corriente as "falsos arabismos" (false Arabisms) in his work Diccionario de arabismos y voces afines en iberorromance.
-The Spanish dictionary Diccionario de la lengua española that stated the "wa Ilâh" origin of "olé" in its earlier editions has removed the claim since 2001.
+The Spanish dictionary Diccionario de la lengua española that stated the wa Ilâh origin of olé in its earlier editions has removed the claim since 2001.

+The "Allah" origin hypothesis still has its supporters.
+Antonio Manuel Rodriguez Ramos, a historian with expertise on the history of Cordoba asserts that Ole means 'Allah' in a Flamenco performance.
+When a cante jondo singer says "Ole", he was proclaiming "Allah" in an exaltation of the sublime, but the meaning has been lost in time.

-The word is also proposed to have originated from Greek ὀλολυγή (ololigi) to describe a "ritual cry", which became Hispanicized into "olé" meaning "bravo!" and used to express an appreciation of an outstanding performance in Spanish.
-However, the word is attested to only once in Ancient Greek, derived From verb meaning disastrous, with negative connotations and not used repeatedly as is the current practice, nor are there any records of it ever being used a in a similar fashion to express admiration or satisfaction in Greek the way it is currently used in Spanish.
+The word is also proposed to have originated from Greek ὀλολυγή (ololigi) to describe a "ritual cry".
+However, the word is derived From verb meaning disastrous, with negative connotations and not used repeatedly as is the current practice, nor are there any records of it ever being used a in a similar fashion to express admiration or satisfaction in Greek the way it is currently used in Spanish.
+Another suggestion is that it came from the Biblical story of Jacob and the two sisters Leah and Rachel, where Jacob was deceived into marrying Leah and said "Oh, Leah" when her identity was revealed, which turned into ole.

-The word is paroxytone, though sporadically it can be oxytone (then written olé).
-The word is believed to have deep root in Andalusia and from there it spread to Madrid, and the acute accent in "olé" may be more proper in Andalusian and flamenco.
+The word ole may be pronounced with or without the accent on the "e"; it may be paroxytone (written as ole), though sometimes it can be oxytone (then written olé).
+The word is believed to have deep root in Andalusia and from there it spread to Madrid, and the acute accent in olé may be more proper in Andalusian and flamenco.
+In Andalusia, a number of words similar in meaning to olé are also used: ojú, ozú and arza.

 Use in flamenco

 In flamenco music and dance, shouts of "olé" often accompany the dancer during the performance as encouragement or praise, and at the end of the performance.
 A singer in cante jondo may also emphasize the word "olé" with melismatic turns.

+Some believed that "ole" originated when the audience exclaimed "Allah" because the presence and power of God could be glimpsed through an exceptional performance in a flamenco dance.
+It has also been argued that when Flamenco dancers chant the word in cante jondo, they were reciting the beginning of the Shahada ("la illaha illa Allah") and that they were performing a Muwashshah.